Neural Tissue Is Formed By The

 Manage Stress

 Seeking support from family, friends, or a therapist can also be helpful in managing stress during pregnancy.
-Additionally, it is important to prioritize self-care and to make time for activities that are enjoyable and relaxing.
+But additionally, it is important to prioritize self-care and to make time for activities that are enjoyable and relaxing.
 Mindfulness practices have also been shown to reduce stress and improve overall well-being during pregnancy.

 Ensure Adequate Nutrition